 of the function run over.

-Unfortunately some hosts will talk on and on about their organization and upcoming events and will be oblivious to the fact that you are sitting, sweating with nerves and just wanting to get on with it.
+Unfortunately some hosts at networking functions will talk on and on about their organization and upcoming events and will be oblivious to the fact that you are sitting, sweating with nerves and just wanting to get on with it.

 It’s always a good idea to ask your host, just before you stand up “how long have I got?”
 This will enable you to edit your content if necessary.
 And remember to allow enough time to promote any yourself products you have.